Photos: Tane Sinclair-Taylor

 Our Mission

 The Indo-Pacific is the largest biogeographic region in the world and encompasses the greatest concentration of marine biodiversity.
-Numerous challenges have impeded the development of comprehensive interdisciplinary research programs that consider the region as a whole.
-Genetic methods can provide insights regarding evolutionary processes from scales of ocean basins to kilometers and from geologic to modern times.
+Numerous challenges, technical, logistical, and political, have impeded the development of comprehensive interdisciplinary research programs that consider the region as a whole.

 Join